Stardust Memories: Plot

-The following day, Bates’ current lover Isobel, a married mother of two, arrives at the hotel to join him.
+The following day, Sandy's current lover Isobel, a married mother of two, arrives at the hotel to join him.
 She announces that she has left her husband.
-Bates responds ambivalently to this news, but considers taking their relationship to the next level.
-Bates also meets with executives from his film studio, who have reshot the ending of his film, with the characters ending up in “jazz heaven”, instead of the garbage dump.
-Bates declares the idea to be idiotic, and refuses to accept it.
+Sandy responds ambivalently to this news, but considers taking their relationship to the next level.
+Sandy also meets with executives from his film studio, who have reshot the ending of his film, with the characters ending up in "jazz heaven", instead of the garbage dump.
+Sandy declares the idea to be idiotic, and refuses to accept it.

-While talking with his agent on a public phone, Bates overhears Daisy talking about her sexual ambivalence towards Jack.
-Later, Bates organises an outing alone with Daisy.
-While the two are together, Bates' car breaks down and they are forced to continue on foot.
+While talking with his agent on a public phone, Sandy overhears Daisy talking about her sexual ambivalence towards Jack.
+Later, Sandy organizes an outing alone with Daisy.
+While the two are together, Sandy's car breaks down and they are forced to continue on foot.
 They arrive at a large field, where they encounter a congregation of locals awaiting the appearance of flying saucers.
-During this encounter, Bates begins losing touch with reality, imagining or hallucinating various figures from his life and films, as well as a group of extraterrestrials (who advise him to continue making comedies).
+During this encounter, Sandy begins losing touch with reality, imagining or hallucinating various figures from his life and films, as well as a group of extraterrestrials (who advise him to continue making comedies).
 He finally imagines a psychotic fan who shoots him dead.

-Actually having fainted in a panic attack, Bates fantasizes that he is given a posthumous award for his life’s work.
-He accepts the award in person, and tells the audience that the one moment in his life where he felt truly happy and fulfilled was on a sunny morning in his New York apartment, passing the time with Dorrie, reading and listening to Louis Armstrong’s version of “Stardust”.
-As Bates awakes from his fainting spell, he speaks Dorrie’s name, which angers Isobel, who has been waiting by his bedside.
+Actually having fainted in a panic attack, Sandy fantasizes that he is given a posthumous award for his life's work.
+He accepts the award in person, and tells the audience that the one moment in his life where he felt truly happy and fulfilled was on a sunny morning in his Manhattan apartment, passing the time with Dorrie, reading and listening to Louis Armstrong's version of "Stardust".
+As Sandy awakes from his fainting spell, he speaks Dorrie's name, which angers Isobel, who has been waiting by his bedside.
 She attempts to break up with him, prompting him to abandon the retrospective and follow her onto her train.
 He passionately persuades her to forgive him, and they kiss as the train departs.

-These events are observed by a film audience, which includes many figures who appear as characters in the film itself.
+These events are observed by a film audience, which includes many figures who appear as characters in the film.
 As this film ends, they discuss its merits and flaws, and share their experiences of making it.
-As the audience departs the theater, a figure resembling Bates enters, retrieves his iconic sunglasses from a seat, and then exits.
+As the audience departs the theater, a figure resembling Sandy enters, retrieves his iconic sunglasses from a seat, and then exits.